erenezen/logic-assignments/README.md

 # logic-assignments

-This repository contains my answers to Logic Design course assignments.
-The implementations are done using VHDL and simulated in Vivado.
+This repository contains my answers to digital part of logic design course assignments